thesamet/http4s-doobie-cats-scalapb-example/README.md

 You can make edits to the Scala code and the project will get restarted after you save (note that proto edits don't trigger a recompile).

-## Running without docker

-Ensure you have MySQL running.

-In MySQL:

-    create database spaces;

-Execute the schema in sql/schema.sql inside the given databases.

-Update src/main/resources/application.conf to point at the database correctly.

-    brew install sbt

-    sbt reStart

 ## Using this thing